Objects in Salesforce

 Track Field History

-Enables your organization to track changes to fields on the custom object records.
+This feature lets your organization track field changes on the custom object records.
 For example, it tracks who changed the field value and when, what the value was before the edit, and what it was changed to.
 History data is available for reporting, so users can easily create audit trail reports when this feature is enabled.

 Allow in Chatter Groups